gururaj-s/mirage/README.md

     - `CKPT_PATH`: the path to a new folder where the checkpoints will be created next.
     - Please source the paths as: `source scripts/env.sh` after modifying the file.
 - **Test Creating and Running Checkpoints:** For each program the we need to create a checkpoint of the program state after the initialization phase of the program is complete, which will be used to run the simulations with different hardware configurations.
-    - To test the checkpointing process, run `cd scripts; ./ckptscript_test.sh ; ./runscript_test.sh`: this will create a checkpoint after 100K instructions and run the baseline design for 500K instructions from the checkpoint.
+    - To test the checkpointing process, run `cd scripts; ./ckptscript_test.sh perlbench;`: this will create a checkpoint after 100K instructions (should complete in a couple of minutes).
+Once it completes, run `./runscript_test.sh perlbench Test BaselineRRIP`: this will run the baseline design for 500K instructions from the checkpoint.
-    - To test if the run is successfully complete, check `less ../gem5/output/ooo_4Gmem_100K/Test/Baseline/perlbench/runscript.log`.
+    - To check if the run is successfully complete, check `less ../output/ooo_4Gmem_100K/Test/BaselineRRIP/perlbench/runscript.log`.
 The last line should have `Exiting .. because a thread reached the max instruction count`.
 - **Create and Run Checkpoints:** For all the benchmarks, run `./run_all_exp.sh`.
 This will run the following steps:
     - **Create Checkpoint:** For each benchmark, the checkpoints will be created using `./ckptscript.sh <BMARK>`.
       * By default, the `ckptscript.sh` is run for 15 programs in parallel (please modify run_all_exp.sh if your system cannot support 15 parallel threads).